karastojko/mailio/README.md

 *mailio* library is supposed to work on all platforms supporting C++ 17 compiler, recent Boost libraries and CMake build tool.

 For Linux the following configuration is tested:
 * Gcc 8.3.0.
 * Boost 1.66 with Regex, Date Time available.
 * POSIX Threads, OpenSSL and Crypto libraries available on the system.
 * CMake 3.16.3

 For MacOS the following configuration is tested:
 * Apple LLVM 9.0.0.
 * Boost 1.66.
 * OpenSSL 1.0.2n available on the system.
 * CMake 3.16.3.

 For Microsoft Windows the following configuration is tested:
 * Windows 10.
 * Visual Studio 2019 Community Edition.
 * Boost 1.71.0.
-* OpenSSL 1.0.2n available on the system.
+* OpenSSL 1.0.2t.
 * CMake 3.17.3.

 For Cygwin the following configuration is tested:
 * Cygwin 3.2.0 on Windows 10.
 * Gcc 10.2.
 * Boost 1.66.
-* Cmake 3.20.
+* CMake 3.20.
 * LibSSL 1.0.2t and LibSSL 1.1.1f development packages.

+For MinGW the following configuration is tested:
+* MinGW 17.1 on Windows 10 which comes with the bundled Gcc and Boost.
+* Gcc 9.2.
+* Boost 1.71.0.
+* OpenSSL 1.0.2t.
+* CMake 3.17.3.

 # Setup #